MichaelCurrin/dev-cheatsheets/cheatsheets/shell/substitute_text.md

 sed -i 's/foo/bar/g' *
 ``

-On macOS you need to provide a backup extension for -i - '.bak' or '' for no backup.
+On macOS you may need to provide a backup extension for -i - '.bak' or '' for no backup.

 ```sh
 sed -i '.bak' 's/foo/bar/g' *